Find the cheapest* way to send money from anywhere to India in our guide.

 Once the transaction has been completed you should hold on to the paperwork at least until you have confirmed your recipient was able to pick up the cash.
 You will need this receipt if the money was not sent as verification for your transaction.

 With the large amount of monetary transactions being conducted between Australia and India daily, there will be a number of choices for transfer service companies and banks.
-Compare the options you find to make sure that your Australian dollar is netting you the maximum amount of Rupees possible.
+Compare the options you find to make sure that your Australian dollar is getting you the maximum amount of Rupees possible.

 A background: Australia and India